Radioshow

-Radioshow is а cult Lithuanian black comedy radio and TV show hosted by Algis Ramanauskas-Greitai and Rimas Šapauskas.
+Radioshow is а cult Lithuanian black comedy radio and TV show hosted by Algis Ramanauskas and Rimas Šapauskas.
 It is also the name of their humorous rock band.
 Radioshow has started at radio station Radiocentras in 1992.
 Later it has moved to the radio station Ultra Vires.
 In 1995 Radioshow debuted as a comedy puppet show on TV at LNK station.
 From 1997 till 1999 Radioshow was running at BTV TV station.
 In 2004 it briefly ran on Vilnius radio station Užupio radijas before being shut down, because of swearing on the air.
 However the show was immediately picked up by the regional radio station Vox Maris.

 Controversy

 Because of the constant taboo breaking, swearing and making fun of the symbols of national pride, Radioshow was often criticized by the conservative media and the older generation.
 Music critic Viktoras Gerulaitis has stated, that "These guys are sowing the seed of Satan, and it seems there is no-one that could stop them".
 This quote was later sampled into the song by Algis Ramanauskas' band Svastikos Sukitės Greitai.
 It is ironic, that today Algis Ramanauskas is a member of the conservative Homeland Union party.

 Another controversy was caused in 1995 by the obscene album Unplugged attributed to Radioshow.
 However Algis Ramanauskas denied his authorship and claimed, that it was a bootleg made by the imitators.